 Our first question was…who else would be staying there that night?
-Luckily, there were 2 other couples that were related, staying on the second floor.
-Phew, I was nervous!
+Luckily, there were 2 other couples that were related, staying on the second floor so that brought me a little bit of comfort!
 The Lemp Mansion also serves dinner which we decided to stay for.

 The dinner was very good and I even had an alcohol beverage to calm my nerves.
 We looked around the room to see if we could figure out who else would be staying there with us.
 The 2 couples directly next to us were the victims.
 It was a mother and son and father and daughter.
 But they were no ordinary couples like us.
 Noooo, they had done haunted places before and even had ghost technology with them.
 We were in for a great night or so I thought.

 We all headed upstairs to check out each others rooms and get the scoop.
 They were super nice and I wish I had gotten their names and information so I could email them after we had left, but all I could think of were ghosts.